Likes2Weave/datasciencecoursera/Course3/Readme.md

 The assignment must also meet the following criteria:

     1. The submitted data set is tidy.
+        - final_tidyframe.csv
     2. The Github repo contains the required scripts.
+        - run_anaylysis.R
     3. GitHub contains a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
+        - Codebook.Rmd (also github and pdf document)
+        - For Fun: codebook_final_tidyframe.Rmd created by dataMaid package (also pdf document)
     4. The README that explains the analysis files is clear and understandable.
+        - Readme.Rmd (also github and pdf document)
+        - variable.txt/.xlsx used to experiment with reshaping data
-    5. The work submitted for this project is the work of the student who submitted it.
+    5. The work submitted for this project is my work.

 Overview of Analysis
 ====================